The New Chair revolutionising the way we sit today.

 What should a chair do?

 Let you sit down and get on with your work.
 Yes.
 However, as we know back pain does not let you sit down and get on with your work.
 It is well-known that having to sit down all day without much movement causes a whole host of musculoskeletal problems.
 As an Alexander Teacher, I see the result of this stationary way of life every day and it is by getting all the parts to move again that peoples back pain improves.
-So it might be said that the chair has to keep you moving whilst sitting and working.
+We really need office chairs for bad backs.
+It should also be the best chair for lower back and hip pain since these are common ailments.
+The chair has to keep you moving whilst sitting and working.
 Is this possible?

 The swiss ball or exercise ball.